Buildings & Grounds

 The Buffalo Fine Arts Academy, founded in 1862, is the governing body of the Albright-Knox Art Gallery.
 It is among the oldest public arts organizations in the United States.
 A major event in the life of the Academy occurred with the construction of the Albright Art Gallery, a generous gift from Buffalo entrepreneur and philanthropist John J. Albright.
 Intended to serve first as the Fine Arts Pavilion of the Pan-American Exposition in 1901, it was completed too late for that purpose in 1905.
 The original building was designed by Edward B. Green, the distinguished Buffalo architect also responsible for the design of the Toledo Museum of Art and the Dayton Art Institute.

-The Gallery's main entrance is located on Elmwood Avenue, directly across from the Burchfield Penney Art Center at Buffalo State College.
-The Gallery's east side overlooks Hoyt Lake, situated in Frederick Law Olmsted's Delaware Park.
+The museum's main entrance is located on Elmwood Avenue, directly across from the Burchfield Penney Art Center at Buffalo State College.
+The museum's east side overlooks Hoyt Lake, situated in Frederick Law Olmsted's Delaware Park.

 The Albright-Knox is the perfect location for your next breakfast meeting or corporate event.